QubesOS/qubes-doc/basics/user-faq.md

 ### How do I run a Windows HVM in non-seamless mode (i.e., as a single window)?

-Enable "debug mode" in the AppVM's settings, either by checking the box labelled "Run in debug mode" in the Qubes VM Manager AppVM settings menu or by running the [qvm-prefs command](/doc/dom0-tools/qvm-prefs/).)
+Enable "debug mode" in the AppVM's settings, either by checking the box labeled "Run in debug mode" in the Qubes VM Manager AppVM settings menu or by running the [qvm-prefs command](/doc/dom0-tools/qvm-prefs/).)

 ### I created a usbVM and assigned usb controllers to it.
 Now the usbVM wont boot.